walidbosso/Java_Task_Scheduling/README.md

 ## Instructions:
 - Put all 5 config.txt files+ image+ kernel.txt in Desktop
-- **Inside folder "src" open 8 of Git-Bash in each 1 of these lines type these lines:**
+- **Inside folder "src" open 8 of Git-Bash in each 1 of type these lines:**
 ```bash
 1. javac Classes/*.java
 2. java Classes.SlaveTask config0.txt